 - The renter agrees to assume full responsibility for the character, actions and conduct of all persons admitted by it to the premises and covenants that if any part of the premises is damaged by the act, default or negligence of the renter or renter's guests.
 The renter agrees to pay the City any actual damages exceeding the security deposit.

 - The renter agrees that the City shall not be held liable or responsible to the renter for any damage caused by a failure to have the premises available in a case where said premises, or any part thereof, shall be destroyed by fire or any other cause, or if any casualty or unforeseen occurrence shall render the fulfillment of this agreement by the City impossible.

 - The renter agrees that the City does not relinquish the right to continue the management of the premises and to enforce all necessary and proper rules for the regulation and operation of the same.

 - The renter agrees that the rights and privileges granted under this agreement shall not be assigned or sublet without written consent of the City, nor shall the premises be used for any purpose than those identified in this agreement.

 - The City assumes no responsibility for any property being placed in the premises and the City shall be expressly released and discharged from any and all responsibility for any loss, injury or damage to person or property that may be sustained by reason of the occupancy of premises under this agreement.

-- The City reserves the right to cancel this agreement if the Police Chief finds that the continuance of this agreement may result in either destruction of property, injury to persons, breach of the peace, or the continuance of a nuisance.
+- The City reserves the right to cancel this agreement if the Police Chief finds that the continuation of this agreement may result in either destruction of property, injury to persons, breach of the peace, or the maintenance of a nuisance.